nighthawkrighder/mfid/MFid_whitepaper.md

 ### 1. Introduction

 Modern infrastructure increasingly relies on systems that appear reliable during sales and acquisition process but are, in fact, highly variable in behavior once put to real world tests.
-As software-defined systems replace deterministic hardware, the need arises to assess not only whether something "works" but whether it works **consistently**, like firmware.
+As software-defined systems replace deterministic hardware, the need arises to assess not only whether something "works" but whether it works **consistently**, with mechanical precision.

 MFid fills this gap by offering a practical and conceptual framework to measure system behavior fidelity in operational environments.
+We don't orchestrate chaos—we calibrate order.
 This document introduces the MFid concept, its motivations, calculation models, and real-world applications.

 ---